arwinlashawn/opencv_projects/README.md

 ---

 ## Project 8: Yawn Detector and Counter
-> *Detects your yawn and returns yamn tally on screen*
+> *Detects your yawn and returns yawn tally on screen*

 ### Issues
 1. Many false positives i.e. yamn tally goes up even when you don't open your mouth at all